Oxalic acid, sorrel salt

 - Crystallization agent for marble polishing

-- Metal complexing agent
+- Metal chelating agent

 - Mordant agent for wool dyeing